jupyter-book/thebe/docs/ui.rst

 Activate Button
 ===============

+When this button is pressed, it will run the `thebelab.bootstrap` function on the page.
 Configure this UI element as follows.

-Add a :code:`div` element to the page in the desired location.
+Add a ``div`` element to the page in the desired location.

 .. code-block:: html